elvis-epx/LoRaL2/README.md

 LoRa has layer-1 error correction (named CR) as well as layer-1 error detection using CRC.
 Why bother with software FEC?

-In our experiments, we found that many LoRa packets arrive with errors even under the best of circunstances.
-CR is not enough to prevent this, even maxed out.
+In our experiments, we found that many LoRa packets arrive with small errors, even in the best circunstances.
+CR is not enough to prevent this, even when maxed out (8/4).
+Let alone that CR is a very wasteful error-correction coding, eating up 50% of the bandwidth in 8/4 mode.

-If layer-1 CRC is activated, many almost-perfect packets are discarded.
-On the other hand, LoRa CRC is 16 bit only, and a corrupted packet might still pass as good.
+Due to this, when layer-1 CRC is activated, many almost-perfect packets are discarded.
+Note that LoRa CRC is 16 bit only, so it is not a strong guarantee against corrupted data.

-LoRa CR and CRC codes are conceived to be fast in hardware, but codes like Reed-Solomon are much more powerful.
-A strong FEC code increases the usable radio range and guarantees the higher layers of the protocol stack won't get corrupted packets.
+LoRa's CR and CRC codes were probably chosen to be fast in hardware and spend little energy, but even the good old Reed-Solomon can do much better.
+A good FEC code increases the usable radio range and guarantees the application layer won't get corrupted data.

 Every packet is trailed by a FEC (Forward Error Code).
 The code can be Reed-Solomon RS(50,10), RS(100,14) or RS(230,20) depending on packet